JetBrains/amper/docs/src/user-guide/dependencies.md

 ### External Maven dependencies

-Maven dependencies can be added via their coordinates[^1] using the usual `:`-separated notation:
+Maven dependencies can be added via their coordinates[^1] in the usual `group:artifact:version` notation:

 ```yaml
 dependencies: